 Tax Collector: What are you bringing into Jericho?

 Traveller: (holding bundles) I have four bundles of cloth.

 Tax Collector: Let me see your cloth.
 (Looks at cloth) That will cost you seven coins.

 Traveller: (angrily) That’s more than it cost last time!
 You charge too much.
 You’re cheating me.

 Tax Collector: (smirking) Either pay it or don’t sell your cloth in Jericho.

 Traveller: (giving up) Oh, all right, but I know you tax collectors charge too much!
 No wonder no one likes tax collectors!

 After you have acted this out a few times say, “Children, today we are going to learn about a tax collector who met Jesus.
 This tax collector was named Zacchaeus.”

 One time, when Jesus was travelling, he came to the city of Jericho.
 Even though he was just passing through the town a large crowd gathered round him.
 Everyone wanted to have a look at Jesus.
 Everyone wanted to see the great teacher who had made sick people well.

 A man named Zacchaeus lived in Jericho.
 He was very rich but he did not have many friends.
 That was because Zacchaeus was a tax collector.
-People did not want to be a friend to a tax collector because tax collectors usually cheated people.
-Zacchaeus was rich because he cheated people.
+People did not want to be a friend with a tax collector because tax collectors usually cheated people.
+Zacchaeus was rich because he probably cheated people.